 In 2014, the City received approval from HUD to begin using its Section 108 Loan Guarantee for large scale improvement projects.
 The IWWC project was completed in 2015.
-The City has begun drawing down from its Section 108 Loan Guarantee to pay for this improvement.
-User fees are expected to be used to make the loan payment.
+The City has drawn down from its Section 108 Loan Guarantee to pay for this improvement.
+User fees are used to make the loan payment.